steadfast-collective/fabric/README.md

 | --routes     | Creates an empty routes file and hooks it up in your service provider.          |
 | --modifier   | Creates a modifier class and hooks it up in your service provider.              |
 | --action     | Creates an action class and hooks it up in your service provider.               |

+## Development

+If you're wanting to work on Fabric (the tool) locally, there's a few steps to getting it setup:

+1. Clone this repository: `git clone git@github.com:steadfast-collective/fabric.git`
+2. Change directory into `fabric`
+3. Install Composer dependencies `composer install`

+After the above steps, you'll be able to run Fabric commands with `php fabric`.
+This will also allow you to run two versions of Fabric, the production one which is globally installed with Composer and the development version, cloned to your machine.